-Making The Diagnosis?
+Making the Diagnosis?

-There are two ways of meeting difficulties.
-You alter the difficulties or you alter yourself to meet them.
+or you alter yourself to meet them.

 — Phyllis Bottome